ning-github/ineffablebutler/README.md

 ### Deployment
-Grunt handles most of the deployment: grunt default:
+- grunt default:
-    Concatenates, css minifies, and uglifies, accounting for variable names in Angular. grunt deploy:
+    - Concatenates, css minifies, and uglifies, accounting for variable names in Angular.
+- grunt deploy:
-    Replaces text in config/googleConfig as production and deployment keys should be different.
+    - Replaces text in config/googleConfig as production and deployment keys should be different.
-    Replaces HTML in public/index.html as production and deployment file references should be different.
+    - Replaces HTML in public/index.html as production and deployment file references should be different.
-Both the server (app.js) and the database server (config/db.js) utilize the global variable process.env The Procfile is used for Heroku deployment.
+- Both the server (app.js) and the database server (config/db.js) utilize the global variable process.env
+- The Procfile is used for Heroku deployment.

 ### Product Roadmap